 The Pierce County Transfer of Development Rights Program (TDR) is a market-based program that shifts development rights from ecologically sensitive and resource rich lands (Sending Sites) to lands more suitable for development (Receiving Sites).
 This shift preserves rural and resource lands while redirecting growth to urban areas.

 TDR programs are based on the concept that property owners have a bundle of rights, including the right to use land, lease, sell or give, and build on it.
 When a landowner sells property, generally all the rights are transferred to the buyer.
-A TDR allows landowners to transfer the development right(s) of one parcel of land to a different parcel of land.
+A TDR allows landowners to transfer some or all of a parcel's development rights of to a different parcel of land.

 Development rights are transferred to the receiving site.
 Buying these rights generally allows the owner of the receiving parcel to build at a higher density than ordinarily permitted by the base zoning.